Board of Directors' Bios

 - Patricia J. Kozu, The Century Foundation

-Pat Kozu is chief operating officer at The Century Foundation, a progressive think tank which undertakes timely and critical analyses of major economic, educational, governmental, privacy, and social inequality issues.
-She is responsible for finance, investments, operations, HR, technology, business development and fundraising.
+Pat Kozu is chief operating officer at The Century Foundation (TCF), a progressive think tank which undertakes timely and critical analyses of major economic, educational, governmental, privacy, and social inequality issues.
+She is responsible for finance, investments, operations, HR, technology, business development, fundraising, and compliance.

 She earned her B.S in mathematics and statistics at the University of Washington and was inducted into Phi Beta Kappa and Pi Mu Epsilon.
-From New York University she received her M.S. in quantitative analysis (Operations Research and Management Science) and a post-master’s certificate in Marketing and was inducted in Beta Gamma Sigma and Delta Pi Sigma.
+From New York University she received her M.S. in quantitative analysis (Operations Research and Management Science) and a post-master’s certificate in Marketing and was inducted into Beta Gamma Sigma and Delta Pi Sigma honorary societies.

 has worked in the field of community development since 1984, when he began as a program associate at the Trust for Public Land.
 A graduate of Columbia University, he then went on to earn a Masters of City and Regional Planning and a Juris Doctor from Rutgers University in 1988.
 This was followed by nine years as a partner in the law firm of Dellapa, Lewis, and Perseo, whose clients included not-for-profit corporations, civic groups, churches, cooperative corporations, and private real estate developers.